Root Cause Analysis of Outliers in Unknown Cyclic Graphs: ROOT CAUSE ANALYSIS VIA INVARIANT STRUCTURAL EQUATIONS

 Since the first term dominates for large perturbations, we are again interested in its support.
 From the Lemma, $\Theta_{\bar{N} \bar{N}}\bar{\Delta}$ is non-zero for all $X_j$ having a zig-zag-connection to an observable root cause.
 Furthermore, $\bar{A}$ encodes the child-parent relationships in the projected graph, that is, $a_{ij}\neq 0$ if and only if $X_j \latentpath X_i$. \begin{theorem}[Shortlist of root causes] If $A$ and $\Sigma_{NN}$ are generic, then $\xi_i \centernot{\stackrel{d}{=}} (\Theta_{XX} \bX)_i$ if and only if $X_i$ is connected to an observable root cause $X_k$ through the structure

 \end{theorem} As before, this shortlist can be restricted further by removing non-anomalous nodes.
-Besides the obvious application of RCA in systems including latent variables, this theory also enables tracing the routes through which anomalies propagate. \begin{example}[Find root cause propagation route] Assume again $G$ is causally sufficient and $X_r$ is identified as the unique root cause.
-A natural next step is identifying which nodes were subsequently affected, i.e., infer the children of $X_r$.
-To this end, we remove $X_r$ from the data and look at $\xi_{\hat{r}}$.
-From Theorem \ref{thm:sparisty_xi_observed}, this is non-zero precisely at the positions $i$ where there is a route
+Besides the obvious application of RCA in systems including latent variables, this theory also enables tracing the routes through which anomalies propagate. \begin{example}[Find root cause propagation route] Assume that $G$ is causally sufficient and that there is a unique root cause $X_r$.
+In a first iteration, we apply our procedure to identify it.
+Then, a natural next step is identifying which nodes were subsequently affected, i.e., infer the children of $X_r$.
+To this end, we remove $X_r$ from the data, making it a latent node.
+On this reduced data set, we apply our method again, yielding a new score vector $\breve\xi \in \mathbb{R}^{p-1}$.
+From Theorem \ref{thm:sparisty_xi_observed}, it is non-zero precisely at the positions $i$ where there is a route